 - Dentists—specialists in disorders of the teeth and gums.
 The dentists at HTCs are experts in treating children with oral bleeding problems.

 You are also an important member of the treatment team.
-The staff needs your input to develop a plan of care that will ensure your remain healthy, active, and able to live successfully with added challenge of hemophilia.
+The staff needs your input to develop a plan of care that will ensure you remain healthy, active, and able to live successfully with added challenge of hemophilia.
+Your local HTCs in Central Ohio are:

 CLICK HERE to find other Hemophilia Treatment Centers across the country.